Diane Roberts: Early life, family and education

+Roberts attended Brasenose College, Oxford as a Marshall Scholar.

 Career

-Roberts has been a commentator for NPR since 1993, a political columnist for the St. Petersburg Times, a journalist for The New York Times, The Guardian, The Washington Post, the Atlanta Journal-Constitution and the Orlando Sentinel.
+Roberts has been a commentator at NPR, a member of the Tampa Bay Times editorial board, and a journalist for The New York Times, The Guardian, The Washington Post, the Atlanta Journal-Constitution, the Florida Phoenix, and the Orlando Sentinel.

 Roberts is professor of literature and writing at Florida State University and a visiting fellow in creative writing at the University of Northumbria in England, specializing in Southern United States culture.